43rd Guards Rifle Division: Formation

 Maj.
 Gen. Yan Yanovich Veikin remained in command of the division after redesignation.
-As was the case with most newly-designated Guards divisions the 201st had been somewhat reduced in strength in the assaults that earned it its new status.
-It was noted as having 9,453 personnel, close to establishment for that period of the war, but had only 5,713 rifles and carbines, 65 heavy machine guns, 197 light machine guns, 1,202 sub-machineguns, 18 120mm and 85 82mm mortars, 212 antitank rifles, 8 122mm howitzers, 29 45mm antitank guns, 135 trucks, and, most unusually, no 76mm guns at all.
+As was the case with most newly designated Guards divisions, the 201st had been somewhat reduced in strength in the assaults that earned it its new status.
+It was noted as having 9,453 personnel, close to establishment for that period of the war, but had only 5,713 rifles and carbines, 65 heavy machine guns, 197 light machine guns, 1,202 submachine guns, 18 120 mm and 85 82 mm mortars, 212 antitank rifles, 8 122 mm howitzers, 29 45 mm antitank guns, 135 trucks, and, most unusually, no 76 mm guns at all.
 The 44th Guards Antiaircraft Battery was also without weapons until March, 1943.

 Battle of Demyansk

-In mid-October Marshal S. K. Timoshenko, the STAVKA coordinator for Northwestern Front's operations, began planning another offensive to cut the German corridor; in part this was intended as a diversion from the upcoming Operation Mars.
-The attack was to involve 11th Army from the north and 1st Shock Army from the south, to commence on October 22.
-However, as with Mars, this operation was postponed several time, mainly due to adverse weather.
-When it finally began on the night of November 23/24 the 11th Army consisted of ten rifle divisions, including the 43rd Guards, plus five rifle brigades, one tank brigade and three battalions, and 26 artillery regiments.
+In mid-October Marshal S. K. Timoshenko, the STAVKA coordinator for the Northwestern Front's operations, began planning another offensive to cut the German corridor; in part this was intended as a diversion from the upcoming Operation Mars.
+The attack was to involve the 11th Army from the north and the 1st Shock Army from the south, to commence on October 22.
+However, as with Mars, this operation was postponed several times, mainly due to adverse weather.
+When the operation finally began on the night of November 23/24 the 11th Army consisted of ten rifle divisions, including the 43rd Guards, plus five rifle brigades, one tank brigade and three battalions, and 26 artillery regiments.
 It faced elements of the 8th Jäger, 290th and 81st Infantry Divisions, giving it an advantage of about 3:1 in infantry and 5:1 in armor, although the rough and roadless terrain and miserable weather hampered supplies and negated much of the numerical advantage.

 After probing attacks by the 202nd Rifle Division in the direction of Pustynia which gained little ground over several days, on November 27 Timoshenko ordered the two armies to commit their main forces in an attempt to break the stalemate.
 While the 202nd was finally able to gain its objective, overall the attackers seized only pitifully small footholds in the German defenses at the cost of heavy losses.
 While the STAVKA soon recognized the offensive had failed it insisted on December 8 that it continue and several equally fruitless efforts were made into mid-January, 1943.
-Meanwhile, on December 30 General Veikin was effectively demoted to command of the 14th Guards Rifle Regiment of 7th Guards Rifle Division, and the next day he was succeeded in command of the division by Col. Detlav Karlovich Brantkaln, who would be promoted to the rank of major general on January 29.
+Meanwhile, on December 30 General Veikin was effectively demoted to command of the 14th Guards Rifle Regiment of the 7th Guards Rifle Division, and the next day he was succeeded in command of the division by Col. Detlav Karlovich Brantkaln, who would be promoted to the rank of major general on January 29.
 Early in February it was transferred to the 27th Army of the same Front, which was located closer to the mouth of the Ramushevo corridor.